refnx/refnx/INSTALL_CONTRIBUTE.md

 --------------
 # Installation

-*refnx* has been tested on Python 3.5, 3.6 and 3.7.
-It requires the *numpy, scipy, cython, pandas, emcee* packages to work.
-Additional features require the *pytest, h5py, xlrd, attrs, tqdm, matplotlib, pymc3, theano* packages.
+*refnx* has been tested on Python 3.8, 3.9 and 3.10.
+It requires the *numpy, scipy, cython* packages to work.
+Additional features require the *pytest, pandas, pyqt5, h5py, xlrd, attrs, tqdm, matplotlib, pymc3, theano* packages.
 To build the bleeding edge code you will need to have access to a C-compiler to build a couple of Python extensions.
 C-compilers should be installed on Linux.
 On OSX you will need to install Xcode and the command line tools.
 On Windows you